A construction of the rough path above fractional Brownian motion using Volterra's representation: Introduction

 Let us describe now several recent attempts to go beyond the threshold $H=1/4$.
-First, the complex analysis methods used in \cite{TU} allowed the authors to build a rough path above a process $\Gamma$ called analytic fBm, which is a complex-valued process whose real and imaginary parts are fBm, for any value of $H\in(0,1)$.
-It should be mentioned however that $\Re\Gamma$ and $\Im\Gamma$ are not independent, and thus the arguments in \cite{TU} cannot be extrapolated to the real-valued fBm.
-Then, a series of brilliant ideas developed in \cite{Un09a,Un09b} lead to the rough path construction in the real-valued case.
-We will try now to summarize briefly, in very vague terms, this series of ideas (see Section~\ref{sec:intg-order-2} for a more detailed didactic explanation):
+One should first quote the interesting paper \cite{LV}, where a general construction of a rough path is performed by means of a discretization procedure.
+However, the rough path constructed in this reference is only defined on dyadic points, and then extended to any real positive number by an abstract analytic result.
+The complex analysis methods used in \cite{TU} also allowed the authors to build a rough path above a process $\Gamma$ called analytic fBm, which is a complex-valued process whose real and imaginary parts are fBm, for any value of $H\in(0,1)$.
+It should be mentioned, however, that $\Re\Gamma$ and $\Im\Gamma$ are not independent, and thus the arguments in \cite{TU} cannot be extrapolated to the real-valued fBm.
+Then a series of brilliant ideas developed in \cite{Un09a,Un09b} lead to the rough path construction in the real-valued case.
+We will try now to summarize briefly, in very vague terms, this series of ideas (see Section \ref{sec:intg-order-2} for a more detailed didactic explanation):